P&G, Official Worldwide Sponsor of Olympic Games Tokyo 2020, Teams Up with Lazada for Regional Campaign #GoForGold

-KUALA LUMPUR, Malaysia, July 19, 2021 /PRNewswire/ -- Procter & Gamble (NYSE:PG), a leading global fast-moving consumer goods company and Olympic Games Tokyo 2020's Official Worldwide Sponsor, teams up with Lazada, the Games' official partner in Southeast Asia under Alibaba's worldwide partnership with the International Olympic Committee (IOC), to bring consumers their newest joint campaign and shopping extravaganza, through the e-commerce platform's official flagship stores on LazMall.
+SINGAPORE, July 21, 2021 /PRNewswire/ -- Procter & Gamble (NYSE:PG), a leading global fast-moving consumer goods company and Olympic Games Tokyo 2020's Official Worldwide Sponsor, teams up with Lazada, the Games' official partner in Southeast Asia under Alibaba's worldwide partnership with the International Olympic Committee (IOC), to bring consumers their newest joint campaign and shopping extravaganza, through the e-commerce platform's official flagship stores on LazMall.

 P&G, Official Worldwide Sponsor of Olympic Games Tokyo 2020, Teams Up with Lazada for Regional Campaign #GoForGold